Cray-HPE/docs-csm/operations/boot_orchestration/Stage_Changes_with_BOS.md

     ```bash
     cray cfs v3 components update <xname> --enabled false
     ```

+    Alternatively, if running CSM 1.6.2 or higher, disable multiple components at once by using the `updatemany` command.
+    Refer to [Managing many components](../configuration_management/CFS_Commands_Cheat_Sheet.md#managing-many-components) for complete `updatemany` command requirements and usage.

+    ```bash
+    cray cfs v3 components updatemany --filter-ids <xname1>,<xname2>,... --enabled false
+    ```

+    Use the `--filter-ids` argument to specify a comma-separated list of component IDs.

 1. (`ncn-mw#`) Either set the new desired configuration or update the existing configuration.